 New York City

 "At the foot of the Rocky Mountains, Denver is great for solo travelers, with world-class skiing and mountain excursions in its backyard," Juliana notes.
 "Whether you catch a concert at Red Rocks Amphitheater or you grab a bike to explore the Mile High City, there are plenty of ways to take in the atmosphere."
-She says to stop by the different brewpubs, breweries, and taprooms in the area, and to "bring your camera to explore the street art in the RiNo neighborhood" as well.
+She recommends stopping by the different brewpubs, breweries, and taprooms in the area, and bringing your camera to explore the street art in the RiNo neighborhood.

 Breanna Wilson, Travel and Adventure Writer, Forbes

 "Sisters, just outside of Bend, is where it's at," Breanna says.
 "Not only is downtown Sisters so quaint—I can't even do it justice with words—but Suttle Lodge is one of my all-time favorite places to head for a few days by myself.
-Everyone who stays there is friendly, and since it sits right on Suttle Lake, you can head out on canoes, kayaks, or stand-up paddleboards whenever you need some adventure.
-The lodge is also known for the musicians and bands that pop in here, so you never know who might be playing a few songs while the sun sets across the lake."
+Everyone who stays there is friendly, and since it sits right on Suttle Lake, you can head out on canoes, kayaks, or stand-up paddle-boards whenever you need some adventure."
+The lodge is known for musicians and bands that pop in, so you never know who might be playing a few songs while you watch the sunset on the lake.

 "Scottsdale is one of those places that continues to amaze me, no matter how many times I visit," Breanna says.
-"I always discover a new adventure — like this last time, when I found myself skydiving from 17,500 feet over the Grand Canyon.
-Or the time before that, when I floated down Salt River in an inflatable kayak.
-The locals here are extremely friendly, and it's an easy place to navigate on your own, making Scottsdale a great spot for those who are nervous to travel solo for the first time.
+"I always discover a new adventure—like this last time, when I found myself skydiving from 17,500 feet over the Grand Canyon.
+Or the time before that, when I floated down Salt River in an inflatable kayak."
+The locals are extremely friendly, and it's an easy place to navigate on your own, making Scottsdale a great spot for those who are nervous to travel solo for the first time.

 Jackson Hole, Wyoming

 If an outdoorsy vacation is what you're craving, head to Jackson Hole.
-"With two National Parks just outside of Jackson Hole, Grand Teton National Park, and Yellowstone National Park, there's plenty to explore during the day and places like Million Dollar Cowboy Bar (you'll die when you see the horse saddle barstools) for adventures of a different kind at night," Breanna says.
+"With two National Parks just outside of Jackson Hole—Grand Teton National Park and Yellowstone National Park—there's plenty to explore during the day, and places like Million Dollar Cowboy Bar (you'll die when you see the horse saddle barstools) for adventures of a different kind at night," Breanna says.

 Joshua Tree, California